kaietaie/kaietaie/README.md

 ### Welcome to my account.
 I'm a father of two sons.
-I'm Ukrainian🇺🇦 citizen.
+I'm Ukrainian citizen.

 Next year I want to be at 5 times better developer then previous year, each year 😏